AirPods microphone not working? Try this first!

 Finally, if nothing else has worked, it’s time to take your AirPods in for repair or get a replacement.
 Apple offers a one-year warranty on all its products, and AirPods are no exception.

-You can go to an Apple Store, an Authorized Service Provider, or contact Apple Support.
-They will be able to help you with the process and either repair your AirPods or give you a brand new set.
+You can visit an Apple Store or an Authorized Service Provider or contact Apple Support.
+They can help you with the process and repair your AirPods or give you a brand-new set.

 airpods microphone not working - replace